iducool/iducool/README.md

-- 👋 Hi, Myself Idrish Sorathiya
+- 👋 Hi, myself Idrish Sorathiya
 - I have more than 11 years of experience in Mobile development.
 - I am experienced in Native iOS, Xamarin and Flutter.
 - 💞️ I love to work on Flutter.